dconn20/Fund.D.A.Tasks/README.md

 iPython https://ipython.org/ - it an interactive command-line terminal for Python.

+Jupyter Notebook https://jupyter.org/ - is an open-source web application that allows the creation and sharing of documents that contains live code, equations, visualisations and narriative text

 Numpy http://www.numpy.org/ - is the fundamental package for scientific computing within Python.

-Jupyter Notebook https://jupyter.org/ - is an open-source web application that allows the creation and sharing of documents that contains live code, equations, visualisations and narriative text

-pandas https://pandas.pydata.org/ - Python library used for for data manipulation and analysis
+Pandas https://pandas.pydata.org/ - Python library used for for data manipulation and analysis

-matplotlib.pylab https://matplotlib.org/ - Python library used for creating static, animated, and interactive visualizations
+Matplotlib.pylab https://matplotlib.org/ - Python library used for creating static, animated, and interactive visualizations

-seaborn https://seaborn.pydata.org/ - Python data visualization library based on matplotlib
+Seaborn https://seaborn.pydata.org/ - Python data visualization library based on matplotlib

 <br/>